pycroscopy/pycroscopy/README.rst

 Please visit our `homepage <https://pycroscopy.github.io/pycroscopy/about.html>`_ for more information and installation instructions.

-If you use pycroscopy for research, we would appreciate if you could cite us as:
+If you use pycroscopy for research, we would appreciate if you could cite our `Arxiv paper <https://arxiv.org/abs/1903.09515>`_ titled "USID and Pycroscopy - Open frameworks for storing and analyzing spectroscopic and imaging data"

-``Somnath, Suhas, Chris R. Smith, Nouamane Laanait, and Stephen Jesse.
-Pycroscopy.
-Computer software.
-Vers.
-0.60.0.
-Oak Ridge National Laboratory, 01 June 2016.
-Web. <https://pycroscopy.github.io/pycroscopy/about.html>.``